4dn-dcic/hic2cool/README.md

 hic2cool extract-norms <hic file> <cooler file>
 ```

 You may also provide the optional `-e` flag, which will cause the mitchondrial chromosome to automatically be omitted from the extraction.
 This is found by name; the code specifically looks for one of `['M', 'MT', 'chrM', 'chrMT']` (in a case-insensitive way).
-You can also provide `-s` and `-w` flags, just like with `hic2cool convert`.
+Just like with `hic2cool convert`, you can also provide `-s` and `-w` [arguments](#arguments-for-hic2cool-convert).

 ## Changelog: